-1. The District maintain an adequate segregation of duties with respect to the functions of handling cash, preparation of cash receipts and cash disbursements books and the general ledger for the various funds and reconciliation of bank accounts.
+- 1. The District maintain an adequate segregation of duties with respect to the functions of handling cash, preparation of cash receipts and cash disbursements books and the general ledger for the various funds and reconciliation of bank accounts. - 2.
+All state contracts be formally approved by the governing body. - 3.
+The District adhere to the bid requirements of the Local Public Contract Law.